Skip to content

 The phenomenon known as foot drop is frequently associated with multiple sclerosis (MS), consisting of compromised mobility where an individual faces challenges in lifting the front part of their foot.

-This can be directly traced to the causes of foot drop in multiple sclerosis, which is essentially a disruption in the nerve pathway that connects the brain to the lower extremities.
+Multiple sclerosis is essentially a disruption in the nerve pathway that connects the brain to the lower extremities.
 This disruption can cause the foot to drag or hang, markedly increasing the risk of tripping or falling, and consequently affecting an individual's gait pattern.

 • Physical therapy exercises designed to strengthen and improve flexibility in the affected muscles